kitextech/kitextech.github.io/_posts/2017-04-07-how-it-started-andreas.md

 ### Purple

 In November 2015 I knew I was going to end my daily work as CTO in Vaavud.
-Two months later, after the hand over, Gustaf convinced me to start working on a new startup project - “dropbox for data”.
+Two months later, after the handover, Gustaf convinced me to start working on a new startup project - “dropbox for data”.
 The idea was to create a modern spreadsheet application, where all data you worked on would be connected and live synced (also with external sources).
-We did get manage create a top 10% application for YCombinator S2016, but in the end I still had a hard time explaining exactly what we were doing, the team dynamics could be better and finally I wasn’t super excited about it, so after about 4 months I decided to quit the project.
+We did manage to create a top 10% application for YCombinator S2016, but in the end I still had a hard time explaining exactly what we were doing, the team dynamics could be better and finally I wasn’t super excited about it, so after about 4 months I decided to quit the project.

 ![Purple Spreadsheet](/images/PurpleSpreadsheet.jpg)
 *Screenshot from the purple spreadsheet app.*